essb-mt-section/getANS/README.md

 Show / Export:
   --courses, -c         list all courses
   --grades, -r          list all grades
   --assignments, -a     overview all assignments --file [EXCEL_FILE], -s [EXCEL_FILE]
-                        export to excel file
+                        export what is current shown to excel

 Version 0.7, (c) Oliver Lindemann
 ```

 ## Typical workflow

-Ensure that you have set a access token. (for more information call '--token')
+Ensure that you have set an access token (for more information call '--token').

 1) Initiate new database:
         `--new mydatabase` and follow instructions